fanjavaid/clean-architecture-weather-app/README.md

 # Clean Architecture Weather App

 Hi there!
 Please check my Weather application.
-Built using Jetpack compose and Material 3. :D If you have any questions, concern feel free to open an issue.
+Built using Jetpack compose and Material 3. :D I try to implement Clean architecture + MVVM pattern but still on single module.
+If you have any questions, concern feel free to open an issue.
 Thanks!

 ## Previews